Citi CEO: In an Age of Disruption, Don't Sleep on the Bank Branch

 Banking has a delicate balance to strike: Running ‘old’ and ‘new’ banks under one big tent.

-According to Corbat, “You have to provide two [customer] experiences at the same time: the truly digital experience where they open open their phone to look at their balance or use Zelle [to transfer money], but they also like having their branch and a person to speak to.”
+According to Corbat, “You have to provide two [customer] experiences at the same time: the truly digital experience where they open their phone to look at their balance or use Zelle [to transfer money], but they also like having their branch and a person to speak to.”

 That dynamic forces financial institutions to run effectively two banks—”one that meets the needs of those who want a truly digital experience,” he said, “and an analog bank.”
 Shuttering the physical part of the business and playing fully into a fintech future means “we’d lose a significant amount of our bank customers,” he added.